redveil-security/deathcon-2025/labs/lab-3/README.md

 This scenario will be broken down into various tasks to analyze the attack chain and learn more about the attacker's infrastructure and their capabilities.

-The log file to analyze is `ssh.json`
+The log file to analyze is `ssh.json`.
+You can also query it on the Splunk instance by using the `sshmimik` index.
 # Task 1: Find the Persistence
 *Task*: Write a query that'll find the most ran command within the logged commands file.
-This query can be written using Splunk or Bash-Fu & using `jq` to parse the JSON file
+This query can be written using Splunk (`index=sshmimik`) or Bash-Fu & using `jq` to parse the JSON file
 # Task 2: Unraveling Communication
 *Task*: Decode the most ran command and take note of the way that the victim host communicates with the attacker's infrastructure.
 Answer the following about the communication:
 - Q: What is the filename that the beacon is reaching out to download?